TKForgeron/OCPPM/README.md

     - [02/09] Summarize thesis
     - [02/09] Answer RQs
 - Appendix
-    - learning curve of Adams et al. (2022)
+    - ...
+[13/09] Learning Curves of EFG-Based Models (my K-GNN, and Adams' GCN) with Subgraph Sampling on BPI17